fyndalf/autogit/README.md

 `autogit`, a small CLI tool built with rust, aims to solve this!
 Simply run `autogit` in the root `projects` folder (or wherever you have your git repos), and it will take a look at each repo and update it if possible.

+Please note that for now, `git` needs to be installed on your machine.

 ## Usage

 ```